 Astro Dog have a special discount for first time buyers, a $20 discount code.
 Use code FIRSTIME to apply the discount to your cart.

-When we get your order, we order it same day, it is prepared, packaged and sent within 72 hours and is usually delivered within 10 days.
+When ordered online, we order it same day, it is prepared, packaged and sent by Kson within 72 hours and is usually delivered within 10 days.
 Enjoy the skies!